polymonster/hotline/readme.md

 ### Examples

-There are a few standalong examples of how to use the lowr level components of hotline (`gfx, app, av`).
+There are a few standalone examples of how to use the lower level components of hotline (`gfx, app, av`).
 You can build and run these as follows:

 ```text
 cargo build --examples